Agenda

 - Neatly and deliberately bound

-Project 2: “Type/Trance: Coding for Vibes/Moods
+Project 2: “Type in Motion” Coding

 Design brief: Use entry-level creative coding techniques (i.e. HTML5, CSS3, jQuery, P5, etc…) to create a package of three (3) different location-specific typographic animations for screens.